 A new European Radio Equipment Directive (RED), 2014/53/EU [1] was published in the Official Journal of the European Commission on May 22nd 2014 which repealed the Radio and Telecommunications Terminal Equipment Directive (R&TTE) 1999/5/EC [2] on June 12th 2016.
 The RED brings with it significant changes, including a scope wider than that of the R&TTE Directive, and a new definition of 'radio equipment'.
 The ‘essential requirements’ of the RED relating to spectrum use have also been clarified to promote more efficient use of the radio spectrum, particularly by receivers.

 With regard to Article 3.2 of the RED, the development of European Harmonised Standards is the responsibility of ETSI.
 ETSI has revised the ETSI Guide EG 201 399 [3] and developed ETSI Guide EG 203 336 [4] which aims to further assist ETSI technical bodies with this work.
 The receiver parameters, contained in previous EG 201 399 (optional only) are now reflected in the revised/new EG 203 336 (as mandatory) with significant update to the definitions and descriptions of the parameters.
 This is currently manageable as ETSI technical bodies have been given some freedom for justified variations from the requirements of the Guide.

+To update to be specific for this report

 Definitions (optional section)